CAMPUS SCHEDULING PRINCIPLES

 4. All spaces are accounted for in R25, and spaces that are not open to other users (usually because of specific equipment in the rooms) are blacked out at appropriate times on R25.

 5. All on campus need to know how to view R25 to check on spaces.
 Opportunities are made available campus-wide to provide training.
-The link to the R25 web viewer is available on St. Olaf College homepage’s quick links.

 6. Except for meeting rooms within office suites or rooms specifically designed and equipped to support a specific purpose for a specific unit/office/department (see list below), once courses have been accommodated, all classrooms and meeting rooms are considered to be available college-wide and may be scheduled for other purposes, following the principles set forward here.